baloise/gitopscli/docs/commands/deploy.md

 In some cases you might want to create a pull request for your updates.
 You can achieve this by adding `--create-pr` to the command.
 The pull request can be left open or merged directly with `--auto-merge`.

-!!! note "Azure DevOps: auto-merge uses native auto-complete"
+> [!NOTE]
-    On Azure DevOps, `--auto-merge` sets the PR to [auto-complete](https://learn.microsoft.com/en-us/azure/devops/repos/git/complete-pull-requests) rather than attempting an immediate merge.
-This means the PR will be completed automatically once all branch policies (e.g. build validation, required reviewers) are satisfied.
-If no policies are configured the PR merges immediately.
-The merge strategy is controlled as usual via `--merge-method`.
+> On Azure DevOps, `--auto-merge` uses the platform's native [auto-complete](https://learn.microsoft.com/en-us/azure/devops/repos/git/complete-pull-requests) feature.
+The PR is completed automatically once all branch policies (e.g. build validation, required reviewers) are satisfied — or immediately if no policies are configured.
+Use `--merge-method` to control the merge strategy.

 By default GitOps CLI creates a random branch for the pull request (e.g. `gitopscli-deploy-b973b5bb`).
 Use `--branch` to specify that branch name instead: an existing remote branch is checked out, otherwise a new branch is created. `--branch` also works without `--create-pr`.